-September 2019
+September 2025 Appraisal Department: Continue field work

 Begin work on reports of Property Value for State Comptroller's Office.
 Check that all qualifying residences have homestead exemptions, if not send applications.
 After tax rates are set, files are updated for new tax rates.

-Update listing of all taxing unit rates
+Update listing of all taxing unit rates Check that mapping updates have been processed as scheduled.

-October 2019
+October 2025

-Meet with agricultural advisory board to discuss agricultural issues

-Review and update Ag Survey Letter as needed.
+Appraisal Department: Meet with agricultural advisory board to discuss agricultural issues Review and update Ag Survey Letter as needed.
+Continue field work

-Mail Ag Survey Letters to owners

-Submit completed Reports of Property Value to State Comptroller's Office.
+CAD Staff: Mail Ag Survey Letters to owners Submit completed Reports of Property Value to State Comptroller's Office.